flybywiresim/docs/docs/start/support.md

 ### Screenshot of Cockpit

-Quite often when issues during flight are reported a Screenshot of the Cockpit will be request by our support team.
-A good screenshot should contain all screens and the FCU in a sufficient resolution to help the support team to recognize details on the PFD or ND.
+Quite often when issues during flight are reported a screenshot of the Cockpit will be request by our support team.
+A good screenshot should contain all screens and the FCU in a sufficient resolution to help the support team to recognize details on the PFD, ND or ECAMs.

 #### Example: